theogravity/new-error/README.md

       // you'll want to use a library like 'nanoid' instead
       // this is just an example
       err.withErrorId(Math.random().toString(36).slice(2))

+      // log the error
+      // the "null, 2" options formats the error into a readable structure console.error(JSON.stringify(err.toJSON(), null, 2))

       // get the status code, if the status code is not defined, default to 500 res.status(err.getStatusCode() ??
 500)
       // spit out the error to the client